 4.1 We know that some adults and young people will use technology to harm others, particularly if they perceive a vulnerability.
-The breadth of issues associated with online safety is considerable but can be classified into 3 main areas of safeguarding risk:
+The breadth of issues associated with online safety is considerable but can be classified into 4 main areas of safeguarding risk:

-Content: being exposed to illegal, inappropriate or harmful material for example, pornography, fake news, racist, radical or extremist views
+Content: being exposed to illegal, inappropriate or harmful material for example, pornography, fake news, racism, misogyny, suicide, anti Semitism, radical or extremist views

-Contact: being subjected to harmful online interaction with other users for example, inappropriate age-inappropriate adverts, adults posing as children or young adults, sexual or criminal grooming
+Contact: being subjected to harmful online interaction with other users for example, peer to peer pressure, inappropriate age-inappropriate adverts, adults posing as children or young adults, sexual or criminal grooming

-Conduct: personal online behaviour that increases the likelihood of, or causes harm, for example, sending or receiving explicit messages or images sometimes referred to as 'sexting' or online bullying.
+Conduct: personal online behaviour that increases the likelihood of, or causes harm, for example, sending or receiving explicit messages or images (eg consensual and non-consensual sharing of nudes and semi-nudes and / or pornography, sharing other explcit images and on-line bullying.